Your journey, your parking.

 - Locations vary based on availability

-Designed for students in Greek housing or non-MU Housing residence halls near campus.
+Designed for students in fraternity or sorority housing or other non-MU Housing residence halls near campus.

 - First-come, first-served